-TAL Life Limited or the trustee for TAL Super.
-GPO Box 5380, Sydney NSW 2001
+- TAL Life Limited or the trustee for TAL Super GPO Box 5380, Sydney NSW 2001 - Note the second second

 We will always respond to your query or dispute in the first instance.

 Please refer to our website at www.tal.com.au to obtain a copy of our current Payment Authority form.